Can You Refinance Defaulted Student Loans?

 Is Refinancing an Option for Defaulted Student Loans?

 If your student loans are currently in default, refinancing your loans can be difficult.
-When you refinance your student loans, you take out a new loan with a private lender.
-When you apply for a refinancing loan, lenders will use your credit score and financial history, among a few other factors, to determine if you will qualify for a loan.
+When you refinance your student loans, you take out a new loan with a private lender to pay off the existing loans.
+When you apply for a refinancing loan, lenders will use your credit score and financial history, among a few other factors, to determine if you qualify.

 Another possibility for refinancing your student loans would be to rehabilitate your loans first.
 A lot of lenders might turn you down for having a defaulted loan on your credit history, but others might be willing to look past that and onto your education and income potential to approve you for a loan.